 Conversation-based seminars for collegial PD, one-day and multi-day seminars, graduate credit seminars (MA degree), online and in-person.

 My dear Sir,

-The early attention which you were so obliging as to pay to my letter of the 8th Ulto. is highly pleasing and flattering.
-Were you to continue to give me information on the same point you would add to the favor, as I see, or think I see reasons for and against my attendance in Convention so near an equilibrium as will cause me to determine upon either with diffidence – One of the reasons against it is a fear that all the States will not be represented.
-As some of them appear to have been unwillingly drawn into the measure, their Delegates will come with such fetters as will embarrass and perhaps render nugatory the whole proceeding.
-In either of these circumstances – that is a partial representation – or cramped powers, I should not like to be a sharer in the business.
-If the Delegates assemble with such powers as will enable the Convention to probe the defects of the Constitution to the bottom, and point out radical cures – it would be an honorable employment; but not otherwise.
-These are matters you may possibly come at by means of your acquaintances among the Delegates in Congress who undoubtedly know what powers are given by their respective States.
-You also can inform me what is the prevailing opinion with respect to my attendance or non—attendance; and I would sincerely thank you for the confidential communication of it.
+The early attention which you were so obliging as to pay to my letter of the 8th ulto is highly pleasing and flattering to me.
+Were you to continue to give me information on the same point, you would add to the favor; as I see, or think I see, reasons for and against my attendance in Convention so near an equilibrium, as will cause me to determine upon either, with diffidence.
+One of the reasons against, it, is an apprehension that all the States will not appear and that some of them, being unwillingly drawn into the measure, will send their Delegates will come so fettered as to embarrass, and perhaps render nugatory, the whole proceedings.
+In either of these circumstances - that is—a partial representation—or cramped powers, I should not like to be a sharer in this business.
+If the Delegates come with such powers as will enable the Convention to probe the defects of the Constitution to the bottom, and point out radical cures—it would be an honorable employment—but otherwise it is desirable to avoid it—and these are matters you may possibly come at by means of your acquaintances among the Delegates in Congress who undoubtedly know what powers are given by their respective States.
+You also can inform me what the prevailing opinion with respect to my attendance, or non-attendance, is; and I would sincerely thank you for the confidential communication of it.

+Conversation-based seminars for collegial PD, one-day and multi-day seminars, graduate credit seminars (MA degree), online and in-person.